martinhartt/HGfGT/README.md

 This repository contains the reimplementations of neural headline generation systems built as part of my Advanced Computer Science MPhil dissertation at the University of Cambridge.
 The **baseline** is a PyTorch port of the [Lua implementation](https://github.com/facebookarchive/NAMAS) of the Neural Attention Model for Abstractive Summarization ([Rush et al. 2015](http://static.ijcai.org/proceedings-2017/0574.pdf)).
 The **extension** is an implementation of the coarse-to-fine heirarchal attention system based on ([Tan et al. 2017](http://static.ijcai.org/proceedings-2017/0574.pdf)).

-*NOTE: The extension system is not fully functioning and doesn't converge during training.*
+*NOTE: The extension system isn't fully functioning*

 ## Project abstract